-Brian can take care of much of the frustrating process of estate administration for you.
+The firm can take care of much of the frustrating process of estate administration for you.
 And, although charged by the hour, typically fees are capped by law or rule and paid by the estate during administration, not directly by the deceased's family unless you are challenging the will or property distribution.

 Custody, Visitation and Child Support

 Along with divorce, custody, visitation, and child support are commonly collectively referred to as Family Law.
 Termination of a marriage with children may involve all three.
 However, the law also provides for resolution of such matters by non-traditional families.
 Not everyone who has children is married, and so the law provides a means for non-married parents to assert custodial rights.
 Sometimes parties other than a parent, such as a grandparent or other significant caregiver, may wish to take legal steps to care for, visit, or otherwise see to the welfare and support of a child.
 That includes the State, who may pursue child support claims against parents who no longer live with and provide for their children directly.
 Child support includes healthcare coverage for the children.